Link facing a Lynel during a raid

 What is a Raid?

-Raids are events in which High-Tier Monsters threaten the villages in Roots of the Wild.
-Raids are most common during Blood Moons, but can also occur randomly.
-Raids require the help of as many fighters as possible in the village they occur in.
-The more fighters that come to help, the faster the monster can be dispatched.
+Raids are events in which high-tier monsters threaten the villages in Roots of the Wild.
+Raids are most common during Blood Moons, but can also trigger randomly from server activity or village raid quotas.
+Fighters must be in the raid's village and work through a shared turn order to bring the monster down.

 Beware!
-Raids can offer a wealth of rare materials and powerful weapons, but failure to defeat the monster puts the village at risk of damage…
+Raids can offer rare materials and powerful weapons, but failure to defeat the monster in time KOs every participant, grants no loot, and damages the village under attack.

 Raid Command Masterlist